anh-ht-9784/laravel-service-repository/README.md

 # Laravel Service Repository Generator

-A Laravel package for generating Services and Repositories with automatic dependency injection.
+A Laravel package for generating Services and Repositories with automatic dependency injection and API response standardization.

 ## Installation